whylabs/langkit-container-examples/README.md

 ### Step 6: Call the Container

-The container has a client that you can use to call it, [python-container-client][python-container-client].
+The container has a client that you can use to call it, [whylogs-container-client][python-container-client].
 If you prefer using other languages, curl, or generic http then see the [api docs][api_docs] for request formats.

 <!-- Links -->